Information for Applicants

 Conservation Commission Office & Agent

 Commission meetings are the second and fourth Wednesdays each month, with some exceptions.
 All meetings are currently being held remotely.
 Please check agendas here or call the office for most current information.
-2023 meeting schedule.
+Meeting Schedule for 2024

 GUIDELINES AND INSTRUCTIONS FOR APPLICANTS